In a crisis, how far will features get you?

 Moving forward: Case study

-By the way, Blount International is still running a great ecommerce operation with Corevist.
-Their customers are satisfied, and Blount is getting the value they need.
-For more on how Blount’s Corevist journey started, download this case study.
-You’ll learn how Blount was posting ecommerce orders to SAP in real time less than 90 days after the project launched—with EDI still in the picture, too.
+By the way, Oregon Tool is still running a great ecommerce operation with Corevist.
+Their customers are satisfied, and the company is getting the value they need.
+For more on how Oregon Tool’s Corevist journey started, download this case study.
+You’ll learn how Oregon Tool was posting ecommerce orders to SAP in real time less than 90 days after the project launched—with EDI still in the picture, too.